thethunderturner/filament-latex/README.md

 which pdflatex # for Unix based systems where pdflatex # for Windows
 ```
-Copy and paste the path on the plugin configuration file. <br>
+Copy the path.
+You will later need to paste it in the plugin configuration file.

+### Package Installation

 You can install the package via composer:
 ```bash
 composer require thethunderturner/filament-latex